 - Authors share their individual ideas/opinions/knowledge about a particular topic

-- Consists of blog entries/posts/articles which are published in reverse chronological order, i.e. the latest published article appears first on the homepage, followed by the previous published article and so on.
-Hence, we can say that a blog consists of web-pages which are dynamic in nature.
+- Comprises blog entries/posts/articles which are published in reverse chronological order, i.e. the latest published article appears first on the homepage, followed by the previous published article and so on.
+Hence, we can say that a blog comprises web-pages which are dynamic in nature.

 - Still need examples?
-Take a look at my own blog.
+Look at my own blog.
 And if you need some external sources of inspiration, please take a look at Techcrunch, Mashable and Lifehacker.

 Blog Vs. Website: Point-to-point difference between blog and website